Alan Shepard: Later years

-Shepard was devoted to his children.
-Frequently, Julie, Laura and Alice were the only astronauts' children at NASA events.
-He taught them to ski and took them skiing in Colorado.
-He once rented a small plane to fly them and their friends from Texas to a summer camp in Maine.
-He doted on his six grandchildren as well.
-After Apollo 14, he began to spend more time with Louise and started taking her with him on trips to the Paris Air Show every other year and to Asia.
-Louise heard rumors of his affairs.
-The publication of Tom Wolfe's 1979 book The Right Stuff made them public knowledge but she never confronted him about it nor did she ever contemplate leaving him.
+After Apollo 14, Shepard began to spend more time with Louise and started taking her with him on trips to the Paris Air Show every other year and to Asia.
+Louise heard rumors of his affairs, and the publication of Tom Wolfe's 1979 book The Right Stuff made them public knowledge but she never confronted him about it nor did she ever contemplate leaving him.

 After Shepard left NASA, he served on the boards of many corporations.
 He also served as president of his umbrella company for several business enterprises, Seven Fourteen Enterprises, Inc. (named for his two flights, Freedom 7 and Apollo 14).
 He made a fortune in banking and real estate.
-He was a fellow of the American Astronautical Society and the Society of Experimental Test Pilots, a member of Rotary, Kiwanis, the Mayflower Society, the Order of the Cincinnati and the American Fighter Aces, an honorary member of the board of directors for the Houston School for Deaf Children, and a director of the National Space Institute and the Los Angeles Ear Research Institute.
+He was a fellow of the American Astronautical Society and the Society of Experimental Test Pilots, a member of Rotary, Kiwanis, the Mayflower Society, the Society of the Cincinnati and the American Fighter Aces, an honorary member of the board of directors for the Houston School for Deaf Children, and a director of the National Space Institute and the Los Angeles Ear Research Institute.
 In 1984, together with the other surviving Mercury astronauts and Betty Grissom, Gus Grissom's widow, Shepard founded the Mercury Seven Foundation, which raises money to provide college scholarships to science and engineering students.
 It was renamed the Astronaut Scholarship Foundation in 1995.
 Shepard was elected its first president and chairman, positions he held until October 1997, when he was succeeded by former astronaut Jim Lovell.